Sydney-Informatics-Hub/training-template/README.md

 1. Create your custom training workshop repository for your content
 2. Delete what you don't need from this template
 3. Create your custom actions script
-4. Add a note to the bottom of this readme linking to your actions page, so others can use it as an example when creating training using a similar combination of environments and language - THIS REPO IS GENERIC BY DESIGN.
+4. Add a note to the bottom of this readme linking to your actions page, so others can use it as an example when creating training using a similar combination of environments and language.